sharpmachine/vintzthepuppet.com/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.2.1 =
+* Fixed a rare bug where the icon selector would appear at the bottom of the page instead of right below the icon button.
+* Fixed incorrect icon alignment when running the MP6 admin UI.
+* Tested on WP 3.6-beta1-24044.

+= 1.2 =
+* Added an icon drop-down that lets you pick one of the default WordPress menu icons or upload your own through the media library (only in WP 3.5+).
+* Fixed misaligned button text in IE/Firefox.
+* Fixed menus that have both a custom icon URL and a "menu-icon-*" class displaying two overlapping icons.
+You can still get this effect if you set the class and URL manually.
+* Fixed a compatibility problem with Participants Database 1.4.5.2.
+* Tested on WP 3.5.1 and WP 3.6-alpha.

+= 1.1.13 =
+* Fixed a layout glitch that would cause the editor sidebar to display incorrectly in WP 3.5.
+* When trying to determine the current menu, the plugin will now ignore all links that contain nothing but an "#anchor".
+Various plugins use such links as separators and it wouldn't make sense to highlight them.
+* Tested on WP 3.5 (RC6).

+= 1.1.12 =
+* Fixed several more small CPT-related bugs that would cause the wrong menu to be marked as current.
+* Tested on WP 3.5-beta2.

+= 1.1.11 =
+* Tested on WP 3.4.2 and WP 3.5-alpha-21879.
+* Fixed a visual glitch related to the arrow that's used to expand menu settings.
+In certain situations clicking it would cause the arrow icon to be briefly replaced with multiple copies of the same icon.
+* Fixed the position of the URL and capability dropdown lists.
+Now they should show up directly under the corresponding input box instead of appearing some distance down and to the right.
+* Fixed the size of the toolbar buttons - now they're perfectly square.
+* Fixed a rare bug that would sometimes cause the wrong menu to be marked as active/expanded.
+* Only display the survey notice on the menu editor page, not on all admin pages.

+= 1.1.10 =
+* Added a new user survey.
+The notice will only appear for users who didn't complete or hide the previous one.
+* Fixed a number of bugs in the code that determines which menu should be expanded.
+* Fixed compatibility issues on sites running in SSL mode.

 = 1.1.8 =
 * Fix author URL (was 404).